 I’ve been watching James Bond movies with my kids this summer, and my favorite part is always when he pulls out some sort of gadget that is perfectly suited to save the day.
-I’d like to think I’ve got a little bit of James Bond in me, even if I encounter few car chases or assassins.
-In my my line of work, I need to be prepared for almost anything.
+I’d like to think I’ve got a little bit of James Bond in me, even if I encounter a few car chases or assassins.
+In my line of work, I need to be prepared for almost anything, so boxing up some awesome things for my trips became very important.

 I keep a tube of pills of commonly needed medications.
 Tylenol, Ibuprofen, Aleve, Tylenol PM, Migraine aspirin, and, most importantly, Benadryl.
 A miracle drug in my opinion, Benadryl works on allergic reactions, bug bites or stings, stuffy noses and sleeplessness.
 I also carry a liquid Benadryl pen in my bag for mosquito bites as I’m terribly allergic.

 Have some ideas for adding to the Box of Awesome?
 This box has been a work in progress for some time with other travelers and I’d like to hear if there’s something I’m missing.
-Please leave comments and I’ll add ideas to the list.
+Please leave your comment below for me to see so we can continue boxing up some awesome together!

 Hi what do you use the glue dots for?I would add a length of string, small roll of duct tape, assorted zip ties, a W-D-40 mini stick, a couple binder clips, paper clips and a sharpie.